sachinsu/sachinsu.github.io/work_journal/software.md

     - Stay lean on process until you know you need more
     - Remember team need to feel ownership for them to deliver
     - Always strive to build a smaller system

+- PageRank Algorithm - Each page receives a ranking based on the number and importance of other pages that are linking to it.
+The pages with a higher page rank, increase the ranking of the page they link to more than the pages with a lower rank.
+In graph database terminology, the PageRank algorithm is used to measure the importance of each node based on the number of incoming relationships and the rank of the related source nodes.
+What the PageRank algorithm actually outputs is a probability distribution that represents the likelihood of visiting any particular node by randomly traversing the graph.